Supergravity as Generalised Geometry I: Type II Theories: Introduction

-More recently, Hull and Zwiebach introduced ``doubled field theory''~\cite{Hull:2009mi}, motivated by $2d$-dimensional target space models of non-geometrical backgrounds~\cite{Tfold}.
+More recently, Hull and Zwiebach introduced ``double field theory''~\cite{Hull:2009mi}, motivated by $2d$-dimensional target space models of non-geometrical backgrounds~\cite{Tfold}.
 In this and subsequent work~\cite{Hull:2009zb,Hohm:2010jy,Hohm:2010pp,Kwak:2010ew}, the NSNS action is formulated in terms of first-order derivatives of doubled objects and from this equations of motion are obtained.
-The relation to Siegel's formalism was made in~\cite{Hohm:2010pp} and then expanded on in~\cite{Hohm:2010xe} (see also~\cite{JLP}).
-The same NSNS action was derived in~\cite{West:2010ev}, based on the formalism~\cite{West:2004st} of non-linear realizations related to $E_{11}$.
-This was extended to describe the RR equations of motion in~\cite{Rocen:2010bk} while rewriting the RR action in terms of $\Spin(d,d)$ spinors goes back to~\cite{BMZ,Fukuma:1999jt}.
-Both were considered in the doubled field theory formalism by Hull who also studied the $\Spin(9,1)\times\Spin(1,9)$ field representations used in this paper from the doubled world-sheet perspective~\cite{hull1}\footnote{While completing this paper, we also received~\cite{Hohm:2011zr} which extends the double field theory formalism to include the RR fields and has some overlap with the results here.}.
-Similar actions relevant to restrictions of eleven-dimensional supergravity to lower-dimensional manifolds are discussed in~\cite{Berman:2010is} and there are further related works in~\cite{Hohm:2011dz,Copland:2011yh,ALLP}.
+The relation to Siegel's formalism was made in~\cite{Hohm:2010pp} and then expanded on in~\cite{Hohm:2010xe}.
+A closely related construction in terms of curvatures of ``semi-covariant'' derivatives on the doubled space was given in~\cite{JLP}.
+The result that the RR action can be rewritten in terms of $\Spin(d,d)$ spinors goes back to~\cite{BMZ,Fukuma:1999jt}.
+This and the $\Spin(d,d)$ formulation of the RR equations of motion were both considered in the double field theory formalism by Hull, who, in addition, studied the $\Spin(9,1)\times\Spin(1,9)$ field representations used in this paper from the doubled world-sheet perspective~\cite{hull1}\footnote{While completing this paper, we also received~\cite{Hohm:2011zr} which extends the double field theory formalism to include the RR fields and has some overlap with the results here.}.

+In earlier work, West conjectured that a non-linear realisation of $E_{11}$ underlies M theory~\cite{West}.
+In the context of type II supergravity~\cite{WestII}, the same first-order NSNS action was recently derived in~\cite{West:2010ev} and then extended to describe the RR equations of motion in~\cite{Rocen:2010bk}.
+Note that similar actions relevant to restrictions of eleven-dimensional supergravity to lower-dimensional manifolds are also discussed in~\cite{Berman:2010is} and there are further related works in~\cite{Hohm:2011dz,Copland:2011yh,ALLP,thompson}.

-Both Siegel's formalism and doubled field theory start with fields depending on $2d$ coordinates, but then impose a constraint that means, on a given coordinate patch, all the fields are independent of half the coordinates.
+Siegel's formalism and that of double field theory start with fields depending on $2d$ coordinates but then impose a constraint that means, on a given coordinate patch, all the fields are independent of half the coordinates (as does West's approach).
 Thus locally the starting point for these formalisms is the same as that of generalised geometry.
-In particular, the definition of the generalised connection $\Dgen$ given here can be directly applied to the doubled field theory formalism.
+In particular, the definition of the generalised connection $\Dgen$ given here can be directly applied to the double field theory formalism.
 We will comment briefly on these relationships in the conclusions.

 In the mathematics literature, the basic notion of the generalised tangent space with an $O(d,d)$ metric and a suitable bracket is known as an exact Courant algebroid (see~\cite{roytenberg,CSX} and references therein).
 Additional ``generalised geometry'' structures on such objects, specifically generalised complex structures and $O(d)\times O(d)$ generalised metrics, were introduced by Hitchin and Gualtieri~\cite{GCY,Gualtieri}.
 Connections on Courant algebroids were introduced in~\cite{AX} (see also~\cite{CSX}) and again in~\cite{ellwood} and~\cite{gualtieri-conn}, together with a notion of torsion and compatibility with the generalised metric.